-&lt;sup>3June for individuals who file electonically, but only if they earn over a minimum amount from sources other than their employment or are employed by more than 1 employer at once.
+June for individuals who file electronically, but only if they earn over a minimum amount from sources other than their employment or are employed by more than 1 employer at once.

-&lt;sup>4If taxpayer is not personally accountable for lack of the information for submission.
+If taxpayer is not personally accountable for lack of the information for submission.

-&lt;sup>5Only if individual does not receive the calculation from the government by 31 May.
+Only if individual does not receive the calculation from the government by 31 May.

-$^6$ If filing with the assistance of a tax advisor, for the second following year (e.g. 28 February 2020 for 2018 tax return)
+If filing with the assistance of a tax advisor, for the second following year (e.g. 28 February 2020 for 2018 tax return)

-leads to incomplete documentation being submitted, especially for individuals who receive income from abroad.
+Croatian PIT legislation provides very short annual PIT filing deadlines, which are 31 January (INO-DOH form) and the last day of February (ZPP-DOH form) of the current year for the income received in the previous year.
+In practice, this often leads to incomplete documentation being submitted, especially for individuals who receive income from abroad.
 Namely, at the moment of submission, these individuals do not have full information on income received from abroad; or on foreign tax liabilities which can be utilized as a tax credit against Croatian tax liabilities and, in some cases, even on their tax residence position.